May 26, 2026

 To get a personal loan, follow these steps.

-1. Check your credit score: Knowing your credit score ahead of time will help you know if you meet lenders' requirements.
+1. Check your credit score: Knowing your credit score in advance will help you determine whether you meet lenders' requirements.

-2. Compare lenders and rates: You should look across the best lenders and banks for personal loans to secure the best deal.
+2. Compare lenders and rates: Look across lenders and banks for personal loans to secure the best deal.

 3. Prequalify if possible: Some lenders allow you to prequalify by sharing some basic financial info, which can give you an idea of how much money you can borrow without undergoing a hard credit pull, which can cause a dip in your credit score in the short term.